Imago Dei Photography Project

 "Imago Dei" (rhymes with "Chicago Day"): Latin phrase for "Image of God"

-The idea for the Imago Dei photography project has taken shape over the past few years as I've photographed the men and women who attend the weekly community worship and breakfast at St. Mary's Episcopal Cathedral in downtown Memphis.
-Many attendees are housing-insecure and struggle with huge challenges, but they still manage to live lives of kindness, loyalty, generosity, grace, and hope.
-Each week during announcement time in the chapel, I hold up a couple of portraits taken the Wednesday before, and our exchange goes like this: I ask, "What do you see?" and they respond, "The image of God."
+The idea for the Imago Dei photography project took shape over several years as I photographed the men and women who attended the weekly community worship and breakfast at St. Mary's Episcopal Cathedral in downtown Memphis.
+Many of the attendees were housing-insecure and struggled with huge challenges, but they still managed to live lives of kindness, loyalty, generosity, grace, and hope.
+Each week during announcement time in the chapel, I held up a couple of portraits taken the Wednesday before, and our exchange went like this: I asked, "What do you see?" and they responded, "The image of God."

 I invite you to think about how the image of God, Imago Dei, is evidenced in each of the photos below.